Faradar/Audiophile/README.md

 Project is: _in progress_

-## Room for Improvement

-Room for improvement:

-- A lot, it still needs a lot of work

-To do:
+## To do

+- Home Page
-- Mobile First
+- Category Page
-- Full working nav
+- Item detail page

 ## Acknowledgements